 At the ridge, the trail joins an old dirt road.
 There may be some traffic noise from Highway 101 as the dirt road first ascends, then descends through good-sized redwoods.
 The road is one of the highlights of the loop; the forest is a lot more lush, open, and scenic on the ridgetop than on the upper hillside, and the redwoods seem bigger, too.
 There’s an understory of ferns and rhododendron.

-At one point this road was part of a network of hiking trails that explored the ridgetop.
+At one point this road was part of a network of ridgetop hiking trails.
 These trails were abandoned after the construction of Highway 101 and have now completely disappeared, which is unfortunate since the area is actually pretty attractive.

 The fir grove abruptly ends, giving way to normal redwood forest.
 There’s a dense understory of huckleberry with lots of rhododendron.
 As the trail switchbacks down the hillside, the understory gets progressively less dense and the redwoods get larger.